 Natural Therapies for SIBO:

-If you prefer not to take prescription antibiotics, a recent study showed herbal therapies may work just as well, and usually with fewer side effects.
+If you prefer not to take prescription antibiotics, a recent study showed herbal antimicrobial therapies may work just as well, and usually with fewer side effects.
+Keep in mind that methane, hydrogen, or hydrogen sulfide dominance may alter which are most effective.

 - Allicin (Garlic)